-At Spa Medical we want you to have the best experience possible combined with the best, medical grade results.
+At Spa Medical we want you to have the best experience possible combined with the best, medical-grade results.
 Chemical peels are, in fact, a wonderful tool to improve the complexion of your skin on so many different levels.
-Under the care of a trusted practice along with advancements in chemical formulations, this is a completely save procedure that produces results.
-Yes, you will experience sensation during the treatment.
-Yes, it is tolerable and we will make every effort to make it a comfortable procedure by way of a proper consultation, homecare and making certain that all your concerns are addressed.
+Under the care of a trusted practice along with advancements in chemical formulations, this is a completely safe procedure that produces results.
+Yes, you will experience some sensation during the treatment.
+Yes, it is tolerable and we will make every effort to make it a comfortable procedure by way of a proper consultation, homecare, and making certain that all your concerns are addressed.
 As we complete all the necessary steps, apprehension is diminished and great results are achieved.

-As with so many other things, best results are achieved with prep-work, the same is true with chemical peels.
+As with so many other things, the best results are achieved with some prep work, the same is true with chemical peels.